Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/getting-started.md

 To make sure the application receives all necessarly configuration upon its initial launch, proper ClickOnce support needs to be enabled in *Chrome* and *Firefox*.
 (It works out of the box in *Edge* and *IE*.)

-There are various third-party plugins that add ClickOnce support to these Browsers.
-We had success with [Meta4 ClickOnce Launcher](https://chrome.google.com/webstore/detail/meta4-clickonce-launcher/jkncabbipkgbconhaajbapbhokpbgkdc) (*Chrome*) and [FxClickOnce](https://addons.mozilla.org/en-US/firefox/addon/fxclickonce/) (*Firefox*)
+There are various third-party plugins that add ClickOnce support to these browsers.
+We had success with [Meta4 ClickOnce Launcher](https://chrome.google.com/webstore/detail/meta4-clickonce-launcher/jkncabbipkgbconhaajbapbhokpbgkdc) (*Chrome*) and [FxClickOnce](https://addons.mozilla.org/en-US/firefox/addon/fxclickonce/) (*Firefox*).

 ## Configuration